Electronics Sensors Programming IoT Hardware "/>

 New graphics tools

-As part of the process, I also took the time to learn Afinnity Designer 2.
+As part of the process, I also took the time to learn Afinity Designer 2.
 I've used Adobe tools for maybe 20 years, but now was the time to look at the competition.
 For the cost of just above one month with the Adobe CS package, I now have full licences for vector drawing, pixel manipulation and publishing.
 For both Mac, iPad and Windows!
 I much prefer this traditional way of buying and owning software vs the Adobe rental model.

 Switching over from Illustrator and Photoshop has been a breeze and both tools solves several annoyances I've had with the Adobe tools over the years.
 Affinity's software is simply more intuitive.
 It's not that I don't have to look things up, but when I think something should be working by doing X, it usually does.
 Quite happy with the Pinout image I made and I'll make much more in the days to come.